TASK

 5. Interpretation of the Coefficients:

-Regression coefficients exhibits fluctuation in mean in the response variable for one unit of change in predictor variable while holding other predictors in the model constant.
+Regression coefficients exhibit fluctuation in mean in the response variable for one unit of change in the predictor variable while holding other predictors in the model constant.
 This is important because it differentiates the role of one variable from all of the others in the model.

-Coefficients helps to determine whether there is a positive or negative correlation between each independent or dependent variable.
-A positive coefficient indicates that with increase in the value of the independent variable, mean of the dependent variable also leads to increase.
-A negative coefficient suggests that with the increase in independent variable increases, the dependent variable leads to decrease.
-Coefficient value shows the extent to which the mean of the dependent variable changes given a one-unit shift in the independent variable while holding other variables in the model constant.
+Coefficients help to determine whether there is a positive or negative correlation between each independent or dependent variable.
+A positive coefficient indicates that with an increase in the value of the independent variable, the mean of the dependent variable also leads to an increase.
+A negative coefficient suggests that with the increase in the independent variable increases, the dependent variable leads to a decrease.
+The coefficient value shows the extent to which the mean of the dependent variable changes given a one-unit shift in the independent variable while holding other variables in the model constant.

 6. Relationship between Heights of Sons and Fathers:

-The regression line for showing a relationship between heights of the sons and the fathers is:
+The regression line for showing a relationship between the heights of the sons and the fathers is:

 y = b0+ b1x